yuey7x/yuey7x.github.io/_pages/about.md

 Research Interests
 ======
-My research interest lies in multi-armed bandit and reinforcement learning.
+My research interest lies in decision-making under uncertainty.
 In particular, I use tools from probability theory and information theory to gain insight in agent design and analysis.

 Contact
 ======